fomalhaut88/mytable-rest-example/README.md

 ## Load test

-As far as the service create file for the table **person.tbl**, it is necessary to clean it before each load test run.
+As far as the service creates the file for the table **person.tbl**, it is necessary to clean it before each load test.
 So use this command to start:

 ```
 cargo build --release && rm -f person.tbl && ROCKET_ENV=prod ./target/release/mytable-rest-example